Plandište: Zichydorf in the 1860s

+The usual drinks were brandy, water, wine and beer.

 Modern times

 After the Treaty of Versailles in 1918 the new borders brought Zichyfalva into the state of Serbia, which became part of the newly formed Kingdom of Yugoslavia.
 Alexander I of Yugoslavia proclaimed the change of all place names to Serbian and so it was named Mariolana.

 During the German occupation in the Second World War the names of the settlements were returned to the German original names.
 Afterwards the place got its present name Plandište.
 The German population was expelled under harsh conditions, many being send to Russian work camps and Serbian concentration camps.
 Immigrants from other parts of the country arrived on the territory of the municipality, so that 18 ethnicities were represented in the again multi-ethnic population structure.

 Inhabited places

 Plandište municipality includes the following villages: